CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

 \subsection{Aligned Graph Clustering}

 In this subsection, we propose an aligned graph clustering layer and jointly optimize it with graph contrastive learning and personalized self-training module.
-Based on the DEC algorithm \cite{xie2016DEC}, we add the learnable cluster centers in downstream task to the self-training, in order to align them with the community medoids in PeST.
-In addition, to reduce the number of false negative samples, we filter them using pseudo-labels derived from clustering layer.
+Based on the DEC algorithm \cite{xie2016DEC}, we add the learnable cluster centers in downstream task to the self-training, in order to align them with the cluster medoids in PeST.